s-dahal/build-parent/doc/making-changes.md

 ## Creating or Updating a fork

 It is suggested to create a fork of the repository you are working on.
 This allows you to create a pull request.
+To create a fork, go to the repository in the web UI and click on the "Fork" button.
+Then select your account.
+This will create a fork of the repository in your account.
+You can then clone the fork to your local machine.
+To do this, go to your fork in the web UI and click on the "Code" button.
+Then click on the "SSH" button.
+Copy the URL and run the appropriate `git clone` command.

 ## Creating a Branch using Maven